S.Africa reports 24-hour record of 1,160 new virus cases

 Government has started to partially ease the lockdown regulations and is doing so in phases.

-The economic costs of the lockdown have stoked disagreement in some quarters, with at least one advisor recently criticising certain aspects of the restrictions.
+The economic costs of the lockdown have stoked disagreement in some quarters, with at least one advisor recently criticizing certain aspects of the restrictions.

 The opposition has also grown increasingly critical of the administration of President Cyril Ramaphosa’s response to the outbreak.